PhD., University of Bristol, Bristol, UK.

 MDiv, Calvin Theological Seminary, Grand Rapids, MI.

 BA, University of Minnesota, Minneapolis, MN.

 Dr. Wagenman completed his PhD at the University of Bristol (UK) and his academic research is aimed primarily at the biblical, theological, and philosophical issue of power, primarily as it comes to expression in cultural institutions.
-Related areas of scholarly interest are the cultural thought of Abraham Kuyper, religious propaganda, and the biblical and theological roots of European democratic pluralism.
+Related areas of scholarly interest are the cultural thought of Abraham Kuyper, religious propaganda, and the biblical-theological roots of European worldviews and democratic pluralism.

-The Power of the Church: The Ecclesiology of Abraham Kuyper (2017),
+The Power of the Church: The Sacramental Ecclesiology of Abraham Kuyper (2020).

 Together for the World: The Book of Acts (2016).

 “Abraham Kuyper, the Institutional Church, and Socio-Political Engagement” in The Church’s Social Responsibility: Reflections on Evangelicalism and Social Justice, eds.
 Robert J. Joustra and Jordan Ballor (2016).